icco/pseudoweb/_posts/2012-09-03-what-i-learned-at-burning-man-2012.md

 title: What I learned at Burning Man 2012
 location: San Francisco, CA
 time: 10:55:21
-published: true
+published: false

 ---

 I spent the end of August at Burning Man, in the wonderful [Black Rock City, Nevada][brc-map].
 I had a fantastic time.
 Such a good time in fact that I've been avoiding writing this post as a method of avoiding the remorse of not being there anymore.

-This post is kind of long, but I think I should sum it up with two points: **a**) People are crazy and **b**) Given enough passion, duct tape and freedom, people create some pretty crazy shit.
+This post is kind of long, but I think I should sum it up with two points: **a**) People are crazy and **b**) Given enough passion, duct tape and freedom, people create some pretty crazy stuff.

 <a href="http://www.flickr.com/photos/icco/7990100953/" title="Helicopter Art Car by Nat W, on Flickr"><img src="http://farm9.staticflickr.com/8439/7990100953_b5985e714c_z.jpg" width="640" height="426" alt="Helicopter Art Car"></a>